 I have sensitive skin - can I wear it?

 Yes.
 99.99% of people have no sensitivity to gold filled jewelry.
 If you don't have a sensitivity wearing solid gold, you should not have any issues wearing gold filled either.
 We're talking real gold here, remember?

 No. About 0.00001 of people experience discoloration when wearing gold, but it's typically because of medications present in their system that interact with the gold.
 If your solid gold jewelry doesn't discolor your skin, you are in the clear.
 And even if it does, soap and water will take it away.

-Will it peel or rust?
+Will it peel, rust, tarnish or fade?